View all Art

 Descending from Bass Lake to Pigeon Lake, Nogies Creek makes beautiful twists and turns along the way.
 Named for Curve Lake’s Peter Nogee, the watercourse has witnessed Mossom Boyd’s river drivers floating their logs down, many vacationers, and more recently a provincial fish sanctuary.

-St. Peter's Church, West Guilford
+St. Peter's Church, Maple Lake

 St. Peter’s Anglican Church is a testament to what volunteers can do when they set their minds to making their community a better place, and is one of south-central Ontario’s most striking architectural specimens.
 Originally a rough cast frame building served this “financially poor, but spiritually rich congregation.”
 In 1901, the growing membership wanted to build a better church, and when they received a $400 donation from the Women’s Auxiliary of Toronto, they were determined to make the most of it.
 Among their parishioners was a very talented stone mason, John Henry Billing, who happily gave his best work to the glory of God.
 Everyone chipped in, donating timbers, collecting stones, burning lime and carting in sand.
 The results they achieved speak for themselves.